joaowars776/Novel-Reader/README.md

 ## Want to run this website on your phone?

-Open CMD in root folder (epub-reader folder), in this order:
+Open CMD in root folder (ePUB-Reader folder), in this order:

 ### <pre>npm install -g serve</pre>
 ### <pre>serve -s dist</pre>